 You can also spend the day on a wine tour where you’ll visit local wineries and try out some of their beverages.
 This activity is super relaxing and gives you a chance to try some of Sedona’s best wines.

-Sedona is only a 2 hour drive from the Grand Canyon so why not join a day tour to the Grand Canyon from Sedona!
-Everyone should visit the Grand Canyon at least once in their lifetime, it is not to be missed.
+Sedona is only a 2 hour drive from the Grand Canyon and you can easily join a day tour to the Grand Canyon from Sedona!
+Everyone should visit the Grand Canyon at least once in their lifetime!

-If you want to do a bit of shopping whilst in Sedona then head over to the Tlaquepaque Arts & Crafts Village.
+I found that the best place for shopping was at the Tlaquepaque Arts & Crafts Village.
 This stunning collection of Mexican-style buildings is home to over 50 boutique arts & crafts shops and a great range of restaurants.

 Activities In Prescott

-Whilst Prescott doesn’t have quite as many activities available as Sedona, there is still plenty to do here.
+Whilst Prescott didn’t have quite as many activities available as Sedona, there was still plenty to keep me busy.
 If you like nature and getting outdoors then you’ll love Prescott.

 Best Activities In Prescott: